-For the past 2 years we’ve sold over 9k licenses of our themes and we are proud of what we’ve succeeded to achieve.
-Our themes are very competitive, have a LOT of features and they also have very good ratings when it comes to loading speed.
+For the past 2 years, we’ve sold over 9k licenses of our themes, and we are proud of what we’ve succeeded to achieve.
+Our themes are very competitive, have a LOT of features, and they also have excellent ratings when it comes to loading speed.

-Nevertheless, over the past 2 years, some clients have complained that their website is slow.
+Nevertheless, over the past two years, some clients have complained that their website is slow.
 Sometimes it is a just a matter of settings, images too large or other small tweaks.
-But most of the times site slowness is simply just a consequence of poor hosting choice.
+But most of the times the site slowness is simply just a consequence of poor hosting choice.

-There are several big names on the market that sell shared monthly hosting packages from $2 to $10.
-But these packages come with serious problems and limits.
+Several big names on the market sell shared monthly hosting packages from $2 to $10.
+But these packages come with severe problems and limits.

 The only way this setup can work is by limiting the resources for each shared account.
-They have to limit the bandwidth, storage, memory, process etc. When our clients have a speed issue problem, and report it to the hosting company, they will always answer: “The theme you are using consumes too much resources”.
-They don’t even bother to check if the theme consumes those resources or if there are 3rd party plugins that do that (for example WPML is a well known memory eater).
+They have to limit the bandwidth, storage, memory, process, etc. When our clients have a speed issue problem and report it to the hosting company, they will always answer: “The theme you are using consumes too many resources”.
+They don’t even bother to check if the theme consumes those resources or if there are 3rd party plugins that do that (for example WPML is a well-known memory eater).

-At this point, it is very difficult for us to explain to the client that his hosting company just give a sh** answer and that their support staff is either incompetent or just doesn’t care.
+At this point, it is challenging for us to explain to the client that his hosting company gives a sh** answer and that their support staff is either incompetent or doesn’t care.
 We usually show our demos and show live how fast is loading there.
 We have a demo with 2500 listings that can be found here: http://demo3.wpresidence.net/ and that according to gtmeritx has a loading time of around 4.4 sec.
-But our demos are on the company dedicated server and some may argue that they don’t know how to setup & maintain such a server, that they don’t need one or that we do something “special” to the demos to load fast.
+But our demos are on the company dedicated server, and some may argue that they don’t know how to setup & maintain such a server, that they don’t need one or that we do something “special” to the demos to load fast.

 So we signed up, filled all the forms and paid for the first month via credit card.
 We were a little disappointed that there was no Paypal option, but we moved on since this was not an important detail.

-Here is a screenshot during the actual install
+Here is a screenshot of the actual install

-The 3.1 sec loading time of the WP Engine demo was actually obtained after we activated the built in cache.
+The 3.1 sec loading time of the WP Engine demo was obtained after we activated the built-in cache.
 Without that cache enabled we got a 4 sec loading time.

 Here is a screen capture from our account with the cache option:

-Also please note – that the domain crerem.wpengine.com will stay active for a limited period of time.
+Also please note – that the domain crerem.wpengine.com will stay active for a limited period.
 We cannot keep it since it is just for testing.

-To summarize: I’m not saying that all shared hosting packages are bad and you should stay away from them.
-But many of them are, and there are big chances you are using one.
-If you have problems with your site speed using one of our themes please consider looking over this article first: http://help.wpresidence.net/2015/12/09/how-to-improve-my-website-speed-my-website-is-too-slow/.
-If you still have problems after doing every item on the list, and you are on a shared hosting account, you should move to WP Engine, get a virtual private server, a dedicated server or just move to another company that you trust.
+I’m not saying that all shared hosting packages are wrong and you should stay away from them.
+But many of them are, and there are significant chances you are using one.
+If you have problems with your site speed using one of our themes, please consider looking over this article first: http://help.wpresidence.net/2015/12/09/how-to-improve-my-website-speed-my-website-is-too-slow/.
+If you still have issues after doing every item on the list, and you are on a shared hosting account, you should move to WP Engine, get a virtual private server, a dedicated server or move to another company that you trust.

 Also, the shared hosting packages are good if you have a simple website or blog that does not have too much traffic.
 But in our themes you have tons of features, google maps, complex search algorithms etc and all of these require a little more.